yessoyeon/CS61A-Project/Scheme Project/README.md

 - questions.scm: contains skeleton code for Phase III
 - tests.scm: a collection of test cases written in Scheme
 - tests: a directory of tests used by ok
-- mytests.rst: a file where you can add your own tests